What is External Analysis?

 6. Power of complementary good/service providers

-It measures the level of impact of companies that produce complementary products on other firms.
+It measures the level of impact of companies that produce complementary products.
 Complements add value to products in an industry.
-If complements are weak and unattractive, they can become a threat that slows industry growth and limits profitability.
+If complements are weak and unattractive they can become a threat that slows industry growth and limits profitability.

 Industry Life Cycle

 - Start-up is characterized by very low competition.
-Barriers to entry based on access to key technological know-how.
+Barriers to entry are abased on access to key technological know-how.

 - Growth is characterized by the low threat from potential competitors due to rapid growth in demand.